Star Trek V: The Final Frontier movie review

 Oh, and later, it’s revealed that Sulu and Chekov are also spending shore leave together in the woods.
 Alone.

 Back on the planet Sybok is on, people are hanging out in a bar where a weird cat-woman is dancing on a table.
 And she has three boobs.

 I know what you’re thinking – Total Recall came out in 1990, one year after Star Trek V, but I’m sure the scripts were circulating around Hollywood at the same time, so you draw your own conclusions about Tinsel Town:

-This planet is supposed to be developed collaboratively between the Federation (Democrats), the Romulans (asshole versions of Spock) and the Klingons (space monster-warriors) and all of their representatives meet at this three breasted cat stripper bar to talk about nothing because the planet is a shit hole and if you were picked to be one of the three representatives, you’re a loser.
-This ‘develop this planet together’ thing is never mentioned again, so you can forget this paragraph.
+This planet is supposed to be developed collaboratively between the Federation (Democrats), the Romulans (asshole versions of Spock) and the Klingons (space monster-warriors).
+Each group’s designated representative meets at this three breasted cat stripper bar to talk about nothing because the planet is a shit hole and if you were picked to be one of the three representatives, you’re a loser.

 Sybok shows up and takes them all captive.
 The Romulan says, “Our governments will stop at nothing to ensure our safety.”
 I asked the television, “Wait, I thought you just said you were all losers and this planet blows.
 Why the hell would your governments give a shit?”
 The lady in the TV didn’t answer, so on we roll.